NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 Background
 -----------------------------------------

-When preparing text data to be used in training a large language model (LLM), it is useful to classify text documents in various ways, to enhance the LLM's performance by making it able to produce more contextually appropriate and accurate language across various subjects.
-NeMo Curator provides this module to help a user run inference with pre-trained models on large amounts of text documents.
-We achieve this by chunking the datasets across multiple computing nodes, each equipped with multiple GPUs, to accelerate the classification task in a distributed way.
-In other words, because the classification of a single text document is independent of other documents within a dataset, we can distribute the workload across multiple nodes and multiple GPUs to perform parallel processing.
+When preparing text data for training a large language model (LLM), it is useful to classify text documents in various ways.
+This enhances the LLM’s performance by enabling it to produce more contextually appropriate and accurate language across different subjects.

+NeMo Curator provides a module to help users run inference with pre-trained models on large volumes of text documents.
+This is achieved by chunking the datasets across multiple computing nodes, each equipped with multiple GPUs, to accelerate the classification task in a distributed manner.
+Since the classification of a single text document is independent of other documents within the dataset, we can distribute the workload across multiple nodes and GPUs to perform parallel processing.

 Domain classification and quality classification are two tasks we include as examples within our module.
 Here, we summarize why each is useful for training an LLM.